N-dogg/Girlfriend/README.md

 ===================

-#### Coding and testing a fun paper
+#### Just a little fun
 ------------------------------------------------------------------------

 **Paper:** *Why I don't have a girlfriend: An application of the Drake Equation to love it the UK.*

 **Abstract:** The Drake equation is used to estimate the number of highly evolved civilizations that might exist in our galaxy.
+A fun application to find the amount of compatible pairs.

 ----------